yanirs/established-remote/.github/pull_request_template.md

 ## Checklist

-- [ ] The company has at least 50 employees
+- [ ] The company has at least 50 employees.
-- [ ] The company has multiple open positions that require programming skills
+- [ ] The company has multiple open positions that require programming skills.
-- [ ] The company is hiring globally (i.e., not limited by timezone or to rich countries)
+- [ ] The company is hiring globally (i.e., not limited by timezone or to rich countries).
+- [ ] It is not a job aggregator site OR it has more traffic than existing sites.